 As a child, I was a dreamer with a bad habit of writing run-on sentences and an overbite (dental occlusion, if you prefer).
 I had to wear an orthodontic appliance at night.
 (Thanks to my British ancestry–oh, bugger!)
 The orthodontic appliance did nothing to improve my third grade writing, either.
 It’s a good thing that the Croatian side of the family gave me a hearty sense of humor and a love of gardening.
 From a French great-grandfather, I inherited a palate for red wine.
 My love of cashews comes from my mom.
+But my appreciation of Shakespeare, is entirely my father’s influence.
+Growing up in a Catholic family, my five siblings and I ate a lot of spaghetti, and found many playful uses for large cardboard boxes.

 Our story matters to God.
 Life is a journey of grace and receptivity, and hope in affliction.
+Many people have survived childhood pain and family trauma.
 The author of life helps us to write a happy ending.
-Growing up in a Catholic family, my five siblings and I ate a lot of spaghetti and found many playful uses for large cardboard boxes.

 They meet with joy and gladness, sorrow and mourning flee away.
 (Isaiah 35:10)